kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 </div>
 {% endprism %}

-The element that contains these data attributes (`<div id="teamInfo">` in the above-example) has a property called `dataset`, which holds all these attributes and their respective values in an object called `DOMStringMap` (an API introduced with HTML5):
+The element that contains these data attributes (`<div id="teamInfo">` in the above-example) has an internal property called `dataset`, which holds all these attributes and their respective values in an object called `DOMStringMap` (an API introduced with HTML5):

 {% prism javascript %}
 console.log(teamInfo.dataset);
 // logs "DOMStringMap {team: "Chelsea FC", manager: "José Mourinho", homePitch: "Stanford Bridge"}"
 {% endprism %}

-You can access the individual `dataset` properties:
+You can access these `dataset` properties individually:
 {% prism javascript %}
 console.log(teamInfo.dataset.team); // logs "Chelsea FC"
 console.log(teamInfo.dataset.manager); // logs "José Mourinho"